MarcinLinkl/Bookstore/README.md

 # Bookstore
-> This is a Python application that allows easy viewing of your favorite books from your home library.
-The application loads the book details such as Author, Title, Publisher, and Year of Publication from an XLSX file stored in an SQL database.
-Additionally, it provides options to retrieve information from websites like www.lubimyczytac.pl and download book covers from Google Images.
+> This Python application enables effortless viewing of your favorite books from your personal home library, making them easily accessible and discoverable within your home.
+It retrieves book details, including Author, Title, Publisher, and Year of Publication, from an XLSX file stored in an SQL database.
+Moreover, it offers additional features such as gathering information from websites like www.lubimyczytac.pl and automatically downloading book covers from Google Images.